GRACE-MoE: Grouping and Replication with Locality-Aware Routing for Efficient Distributed MoE Inference: Conclusion

 \section{Conclusion}

-This paper introduces~\ours, a framework designed to tackle the dual challenges of communication overhead and computational load imbalance in distributed SMoE inference.
-Its core components include non-uniform hierarchical grouping based on affinity, dynamic replication driven by load skew, and routing strategies combining topology awareness with load prediction.
-Without compromising model accuracy, it improves end-to-end inference efficiency and demonstrates strong scalability, offering a practical solution for large-scale SMoE deployment.
+We present~\ours, a co-optimization framework for jointly reducing communication overhead and alleviating computational load imbalance in distributed SMoE inference through non-uniform hierarchical grouping based on affinity, dynamic replication driven by load skew, and topology-aware routing with load prediction, supported by hierarchical sparse communication.
+Without sacrificing accuracy,~\ours improves end-to-end inference efficiency and demonstrates strong scalability, providing a practical solution for large-scale SMoE deployment.

-While~\ours is effective, two directions remain for future work.
-First, its reliance on expert replication increases memory demands, which may limit deployment on memory-constrained GPUs.
-Techniques such as model splitting or expert sharing could avoid this.
-Second, our evaluation has been confined to academic hardware setups and moderate models.
-Extending~\ours to larger models and industrial-scale clusters will further validate its efficiency and scalability.